All posts

 3. Enter a connector name, description, and the ngrok URL (e.g. https://abc123.ngrok.app/mcp).

-This requires a paid ChatGPT account (Plus, Team, Business, or Enterprise).
+This requires a ChatGPT account with developer mode enabled.
 For more on developing without a paid account, see How to Build a ChatGPT App Without a Paid Account.
+For a full walkthrough of connecting to ChatGPT, see OpenAI’s Connect from ChatGPT guide.

 How Your App’s UI Works